tommy-pellerin/back-keella/README.md

 - to get all reservations of a user : user.reservations
 - to get all workouts posted by host : user.hosted_workouts
 - to get the host of the workout : workout.host
-- to get all participant of a workout : workout.users
+- to get all participant of a workout : workout.participants

 ## here are reservation possible status :
 enum :status, {